RMS Lusitania: Aftermath

-The sinking caused an international outcry, especially in Britain and across the British Empire, as well as in the United States, since 128 out of 139 U.S. citizens aboard the ship lost their lives.
-On 8 May, Bernhard Dernburg, a German spokesman and a former German Colonial Secretary, published a statement in which he said that because Lusitania "carried contraband of war" and also because she "was classed as an auxiliary cruiser," Germany had a right to destroy her regardless of any passengers aboard.
-Dernburg claimed warnings given by the German Embassy before the sailing plus the 18 February note declaring the existence of "war zones" relieved Germany of any responsibility for the deaths of American citizens aboard.
+The sinking caused an international outcry, especially in Britain and across the British Empire, as well as in the United States.
+On 8 May, unofficial German spokesman Bernhard Dernburg said that Lusitania "carried contraband of war" and that "she was classed as an auxiliary cruiser," so Germany had a right to destroy her regardless of any passengers aboard.
+Dernburg claimed that Germany was relieved of any responsibility for the deaths of American citizens aboard because the German Embassy had issued warnings before the sailing, and the 18 February note had declared the existence of "war zones".
 He referred to the ammunition and military goods declared on Lusitania's manifest and said that "vessels of that kind" could be seized and destroyed under the Hague Rules.
+Germany adopted a similar official line to "incite public opinion at home" on the advice of Admiral Tirpitz.

-Grand Admiral Alfred von Tirpitz stated it was sad that many Americans "in wanton recklessness, and in spite of the warnings of our Ambassador, had embarked in this armed cruiser, heavily laden with munitions" and had died, but that Germany had been within her rights to sink the ship.Lusitania was indeed officially listed as an auxiliary war ship, though contrary to Tirpitz's assertion she was not armed, and her cargo had included an estimated 4,200,000 rounds of rifle cartridges, 1,250 empty shell cases, and 18 cases of non-explosive fuzes, which was openly listed as such in her cargo manifest.
+In 1913, Churchill had announced that Lusitania would be converted into a warship, "indistinguishable in status and control from men-of-war", if war was declared.
+However, this was not done.
+Her cargo had included an estimated 4,200,000 rounds of rifle cartridges, 1,250 empty shell cases, and 18 cases of non-explosive fuses, which were openly listed in her cargo manifest.
 The day after the sinking, The New York Times published full details of the ship's military cargo.
-Assistant Manager of the Cunard Line, Herman Winter, denied the charge that she carried munitions, but admitted that she was carrying small-arms ammunition, and that she had been carrying such ammunition for years.
-The fact that Lusitania had been carrying shells and cartridges was not made known to the British public at the time.

-In the 27-page additional manifest, delivered to U.S. customs 4–5 days after Lusitania sailed from New York, and in the Bethlehem Steels papers, it is stated that the "empty shells" were in fact 1,248 boxes of filled 3" shell, 4 shells to the box, totalling 103,000 pounds or 50 tonnes.
+Cunard's assistant manager Herman Winter denied the charge that she carried munitions, but admitted that she was carrying small-arms ammunition, and that she had been carrying such ammunition for years.
+The fact that Lusitania had been carrying shells and cartridges could not be openly discussed in the British press at the time.
+Cunard delivered a 27-page additional manifest to U.S. customs four or five days after Lusitania sailed from New York stating that the "empty shells" were in fact 1,248 boxes of filled three-inch shells, four shells to the box, totalling 103,000 pounds or 50 tonnes.